-• The Company has a number of reinsurance contracts in place with Assicurazioni Generali SpA, covering the general liability policy and life and disability business lines.
+The Company has a number of reinsurance contracts in place with Assicurazioni Generali SpA, covering the life and disability business lines.
 The Company also has catastrophe covers in place which provide a degree of protection against risk accumulation.
 These do not cover pandemic and epidemic risks.